Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable Cloud Identity in the GCP Console for your domain.
 - [x] Grant them the required IAM roles using their G Suite email address.
-- [ ] Create a CSV sheet with all users` email addresses.
+- [ ] Create a CSV sheet with all users' email addresses.
 Use the gcloud command line tool to convert them into Google Cloud Platform accounts.
 - [ ] In the G Suite console, add the users to a special group called cloud-console-users@yourdomain.com.
 Rely on the default behavior of the Cloud Platform to grant users access if they are members of this group.

 **[⬆ Back to Top](#table-of-contents)**